SEO is a big discipline. Without structure and planning, a lot of time and dollars can be wasted or used inefficiently.

 Plus, comparison to benchmarks and standards for site speed, mobile usability, validation of structured data, and the aspects that aren’t often looked at on a more frequent basis.

 Without an audit process and even with frequent monitoring, things happen on websites.

-A code update, a plugin/extension update, or publishing content can cause duplicate tags, duplicate content, or even missing on-page elements.
+A code update, database update, a plugin/extension update, or publishing content can cause duplicate tags, duplicate content, or even missing on-page elements.

 Link Profile Auditing

-Evaluating the quality of links, quantity of links, diversity of sources, relevancy of linked content, comparisons to competitors, comparisons to benchmarks, and period-over-period comparisons are all important aspects to ensure that the plan is performing as intended in the area of backlinks.
+Evaluating the quality of links, the number of links, diversity of sources, relevancy of linked content, comparisons to competitors, comparisons to benchmarks, and period-over-period comparisons are all important aspects to ensure that the plan is performing as intended in the area of backlinks.